techidaily/site-ai-voice-clone/source/_posts/ai-avatars-online.md

 ### 02 Simplified Workflow and Better Viewer Experience with Virbo Live

  To get started with Virbo Live, choose an appropriate AI avatar, generate the script, and go live.
 The process is simple and will take only a few minutes.
-Here is a detailed[step-by-step guide](https://virbo.wondershare.com/guide-live.html) :
+Here is a detailed [step-by-step guide](https://virbo.wondershare.com/guide-live.html) :

 ##### Step 1 Create a Live Shopping Rooms

- Log into[Virbo Live](https://virbo.wondershare.com/virbo-live.html) and click “Create a Blank Livestream Room” or select a template from the available options to get started.
+ Log into [Virbo Live](https://virbo.wondershare.com/virbo-live.html) and click “Create a Blank Livestream Room” or select a template from the available options to get started.

 ![virbo live sign in](https://images.wondershare.com/virbo/article/live-commerce-next-chapter-can-ai-unlock-its-true-potential-7.jpg)